Workflow

 Cursor and Claude Code smoke test

-~/.wenlan/bin/wenlan mcp add cursor
+~/.wenlan/bin/wenlan connect cursor

 # Capture a harmless fact in Cursor with the same Wenlan space.